gocd/www.go.cd/contribute/index.markdown

 After the commit is merged there might be Spec failures (rails) or Unit / Integration test failures (Java), in which case we will notify you about the failures & revert your commit so that you can fix them and issue a fresh pull request.

 #### Acceptance test failures
-We have significant amount of acceptance tests that test features end-to-end.
+We have significant amount of acceptance tests written in [Twist](http://www.thoughtworks.com/products/twist-agile-testing) that test features end-to-end.
 If there is acceptance failure which is genuine, again, we will notify you about it.
 If its a failure because of change of behavior & tests need to be changed then we will take care of doing that.

 #### Update User & Design docs if necessary